WE2BS/openerp-openlib/docs/orm.rst

 .. class: ExtendedOsv

 Every object which inherit from this class can use the following methods.
-These methods support a django-like style and doesn't require you to pass them  *cr*, *uid* or *context* variables.
+These methods support a :ref:`django-like style <keywords-format>` and doesn't require you to pass them  *cr*, *uid* or *context* variables.
 These variables are recovered from the execution stack.
 This means that you **must** have variables named *cr*, *uid*, and *context* (optional) when you call these methods.
 Generally, these variables are passed by OpenERP.